Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topologies

 Thus, an inclusion $S\subseteq A$ belongs to the class $\cM$ if and only if $j_A(S)=A $.
 If $f:B\to A$, then $f^{-1}( j_A(S))=j_B(f^{-1}(S))$ by naturality of $j: \calP\to \calP$.
 Thus, $f^{-1}( j_A(S))=B$ if and only if the inclusion $f^{-1}(S)\subseteq B$ belongs to $\cM$.
 But $f^{-1}( j_A(S))=B$ if and only if $\Im f\subseteq j_A(S)$.
 Thus, $\Im f\subseteq j_A(S)$ if and only if the inclusion $f^{-1}(S)\subseteq B$ belongs to $\cM$.
 In particular, if the map $f:B\to A$ is the inclusion $S'\subseteq A$ of a subobject $S'\in \powerset A$, then $S'\subseteq j_A(S)$ if and only if the inclusion $S'\cap S\subseteq S'$ belongs to $\cM$. \end{proof}

-We saw in \cref{LTtop} that if $j:\Omega\to \Omega$ is a Lawvere--Tierney topology in a topos $\cE$, then the class $\Dense j$ of $j$-dense monomorphisms is a Grothendieck topology.
+We saw in \cref{LTtop} that if $j:\Omega\to \Omega$ is a Lawvere--Tierney topology in a topos $\cE$, then the class $\Dense j$ of $j$-dense monomorphisms is an extended Grothendieck topology.
 Let $\LTTop(\cE)$ be the poset of Lawvere--Tierney topologies ordered by inclusion of the classes $\Dense j$.

-\begin{theorem}[Equivalence Grothendieck/Lawvere--Tierney topologies] The map $j\mapsto \Dense j$ provides an isomorphism between the poset of Lawvere--Tierney topologies and that of Grothendieck topologies.
+\begin{theorem}[Equivalence Grothendieck/Lawvere--Tierney topologies] The map $j\mapsto \Dense j$ provides an isomorphism between the poset of Lawvere--Tierney topologies and that of extended Grothendieck topologies.

 \end{theorem}